aarnphm/aarnphm.github.io/content/thoughts/Philosophy and Nietzsche.md

 It is a type, but not separable from typology

 The Touchstone
-Relates to other tragic philosopher, but shouldn’t take this at face value Tragedy in Nietzsche philosophy one must ask
+Relates to other tragic philosopher, but shan't take this at face value

+Tragedy in Nietzsche philosophy, one must ask:

 - How does this other think?
 - How much ressentiment and bad conscience remains in his thoughts?